-This version has an added ethyl ester molecule.
+This version may sound like your great aunt, but it gets its name from an added molecule.
 Creatine ethyl ester, or CEE, is designed to increase absorption and extend the life of the molecule within muscle cells.

 Interestingly, studies comparing CEE to monohydrate found that it was actually less stable in the muscle.
 Other studies showed that CEE resulted in less strength and muscle gains compared to monohydrate.